florisoft/User.Manuals/HARDWARE/PDA configuration/PDA configuration.md

 ![](images/2023-11-09-15-26-48.png)

-17. Choose the previously created user in the list. (no. 17) The selected user becomes selected in the User account field.<br><br>
+17. Choose the previously created user in the list. (no. 17) The selected user becomes selected in the User account field.<br>

 18. Press the SAVE option in the Add gateway pop up screen. (no. 18)